F. Glossary (Non-Normative)

 absolute sizes for font-related objects.

-- One of the empty elements defined in section 4.2.3 [Functions, Operators and Qualifiers]
+- One of the empty elements defined in section 4.2.3 and used with

 - MathML tags and entities intended to express the syntactic

-structure of mathematical notation (defined in chapter 3 [Presentation Markup]).
+structure of mathematical notation (defined in Chapter 3 of the MathML

 Presentation layout schema